DalavanCloud/MCW-SAP-HANA-on-Azure/HOL/Hands-on lab step-by-step - SAP HANA on Azure.md

     ![The File Uploading window displays with a progress bar.](images/Hands-onlabstep-by-step-SAPHANAonAzureimages/media/image22.png "File Uploading window")

 ### Task 2: Run hdblcm on both Linux VMs

-1. From the SSH session on s03-db-0, change the current directory to the location of the hdblcm binary:
+1. From the SSH session on s03-db-0, change the current directory to the location of the media files and set permissions on its content:
     ```
-     s03-db-0:/ # cd /hana/shared/media/HANA_51051151/DATA_UNITS/HDB_SERVER_LINUX_X86_64
+     s03-db-0:/ # cd /hana/shared/media

-     s03-db-0:/hana/shared/media/HANA_51051151/DATA_UNITS/HDB_SERVER_LINUX_X86_64 #
+     s03-db-0:/hana/shared/media/ # chmod -R 744 *
     ```

+2. From the SSH session on s03-db-0, change the current directory to the location of the hdblcm binary:
+    ```
+     s03-db-0:/hana/shared/media # cd ./DATA_UNITS/HDB_SERVER_LINUX_X86_64

+     s03-db-0:/hana/shared/media/DATA_UNITS/HDB_SERVER_LINUX_X86_64 #
+    ```

-2. From the SSH session on s03-db-0, run **./hdblcm** and follow prompts:
+3. From the SSH session on s03-db-0, run `./hdblcm --hdbinst_server_ignore=check_min_mem` and follow prompts:

     -   Enter selected system index \[3\]: **1**